gautam6023/gautam6023/ApiDoc.md

       }
    ```

 ### `3.
-Create Webhook for the organisation`
+Set Up a Webhook for the Organization:`

-   - To create a webhook use following endpoint and make sure you pass apikey in the headers of the request.
+   - To establish a webhook, use the following endpoint and ensure that you pass the API key in the request headers.

    - `POST : VI_API_URL/webhook/create` : Make a POST request on this endpoint.